Ryan Dorsey: Who Is Naya Rivera’s Ex-Husband & The Father Of Her Son?

 Ryan Dorsey Is An Actor

-Naya’s ex-husband was born in Charleston, West Virginia in 1983 and began acting in high school, according to his IMDB page.
+Naya’s ex-husband was born in Charleston, West Virginia, in 1983 and began acting in high school, according to his IMDB page.
 He attended the New York Conservatory for Dramatic Arts before moving to Los Angeles to start a serious acting career.
 He met Naya after moving to L.A.

-Ryan’s credits include roles in several high-profile TV shows including The Mentalist, Shameless, Justified, Vampire Dairies, Pitch, Ray Donovan, and most recently, Stumptown.
+Ryan’s credits include roles in several high-profile TV shows, including The Mentalist, Shameless, Justified, Vampire Dairies, Pitch, Ray Donovan, and most recently, Stumptown.

 When he was married to Naya, the two were photographed together on the red carpet at many celebrity events.